mrndhlovu/food-explorer-app/README.md

 ### Testing
- Tested the website main using Google.
-This made it easy to edit the site structure on the website on the fly and then transferring the css code over to style.css file.
+ Tested the website main using Google dev tools.
+This made it easy to edit the site structure on the website on the fly and then transferring the css code over to the style.css file.
 .
 For mobile responsive testing i used the toggle device tool option, which is part of google dev tools.
 From here I tested the website view in all device option available, which range from small screen like Galaxy S5 to large screens like Ipad Pro and even desktop view.

-Issues I had here however where that sometimes the site would not appear appear as expected, until the page is refreshed a couple of times.
+Issues I had here however where that sometimes the site would not appear as expected, until the page is refreshed a couple of times.
 Could have been a Chrome caching issue but at times the cache was as little as 10MB.

 ##### Other browsers